 Moving Out Made Simple

 Ok, so moving is never an easy task, but following this checklist can help lighten the load when it comes to the stress of moving.
-As a bonus, if you’re a CPI customer, our Movers program offers exclusive discounts and upgrades that are only available to current customers.
+As a bonus, if you’re a CPI customer, our Movers Program offers exclusive discounts and upgrades on security systems that are only available to current customers.
 Ask about our Movers Program and see how you qualify.